How genetic info is changing the way that police operate—and how we all think about privacy

 DNA revelations mean that an alleged sadistic serial murderer named Joseph James DeAngelo is behind bars, but they also mean that you could be implicated in the arrest of a relative.
 It means that an adoptee can find her parents, and it also means that a family can find out that decades before, a man cheated on his wife and produced a child—which could be good for that child and bad for that wife and a mixed blessing for that man.
 Perhaps consumer genomics means we are all on guard waiting for the other shoe to drop, or perhaps it means that we are all forced to be more honest with each other.
 One of the central conundrums of spitting into a tube is the way one person’s rights so often collide with another’s after the tube is sealed and sent in.

-Excerpt from the new book The Lost Family: How DNA Testing is Upended Our Lives by Libby Copeland by Abrams Press
+Excerpt from the new book The Lost Family: How DNA Testing Is Upending Who We Are by Libby Copeland by Abrams Press

 © 2020 Libby Copeland